lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 1. Set up an array of initially empty bucket

-2. Scatter: Go over the original array, putting each object in its bucket
+2. (Scatter) Go over the original array, putting each object in its bucket

 3. Sort each non-empty bucket

-4. Gather: Visit the buckets in order and put all elements back into the original array
+4. (Gather) Visit the buckets in order and put all elements back into the original array

 Radix and bucket sort are two useful generalizations of counting sort.
-They have a lot in common with counting sort and with each other but exchange time-space tradeoffs.
+They have a lot in common with counting sort and with eachother but exchange time-space tradeoffs.

 -   Counting sort -- Simple buckets, simple processing, memory overhead